Cloker98/Cloker98/README.md

 ### Hi there 👋

-👋 Hi, I’m @Cloker98
+- 👋 I’m @Cloker98
-👀 I’m interested in Python, JavaScript, MQL5 and JAVA 🌱 I’m currently learning how to trade using Python
+- 👀 I’m interested in Python, JavaScript, MQL5 and JAVA
+- 🌱 I’m currently learning how to trade using Python
 <!--
 **Cloker98/Cloker98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.